"Alien Technology Near Your Neighbor"

 A500+ Incompatibilities

-Due to the new Kickstart, A500+ users face many incompatibilities with classic Amiga software.
+Due to the new Kickstart, A500+ users faced many incompatibilities with classic Amiga software.
 This issue can be addressed by:

 - Relokick is a software that loads the Kickstart 1.3 ROM image into memory and directly boots to 1.3 (offers decent compatibility)